isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-lizard-poop-look-like/index.md

 ###  **Lizard Poop versus Snake Poop**

 *Lizard Poop: * The diet of lizards is composed of small insects and arachnid.
 A few species include plants in their diet.
-They excrete small pellet
-- like feces the size of rodent feces.
+They excrete small pellet-like feces the size of rodent feces.
 The size of the droppings depend on the species and size of the lizard.
 The droppings have a small white portion which is fairly dry compared to those of snake poop. *Snake poop: * Unlike lizard poop, snake poop is quite lose and has no defined shape.

 The white portion on the end of the poop is more liquid and relatively larger than that in lizard poop.
 A snake feeds by swallowing their prey whole.
 So their poop contains the indigestible remains such as bones, teeth, hooves, hair and scales.
-Related: [What Does a Garden Lizard Eat? ](https://pestpolicy.com/what
+Related: [What Does a Garden Lizard Eat? ](https://pestpolicy.com/what-does-a-garden-lizard-eat/)
-- does
-- a
-- garden
-- lizard
-- eat/)

 ###  **How to Clean Lizard Poop Stain from fabrics**

-When handling any animal poop always wear gloves to avoid direct contact with disease
+When handling any animal poop always wear gloves to avoid direct contact with disease-causing bacteria.
-- causing bacteria.
 Scoop out the droppings with a scrapper or pick the droppings with a piece of cloth and dispose them in the trash bin or compost.
-Stains left on fabrics and bedding by lizard poop can be cleaned using the following procedure.
-- As a precaution, handle poop stains with a pair of protective gloves.
+Stains left on fabrics and bedding by lizard poop can be cleaned using the following procedure. - As a precaution, handle poop stains with a pair of protective gloves.

 - Soak the garments for at least five hours with a stain remover of your choice.

-There good stain removers in the market which can also help remove the poop odor.
-- Using the recommended water temperature for the fabric and an appropriate detergent, wash the garment until the stain disappears.
-- Use a bleaching agent where necessary.
+There good stain removers in the market which can also help remove the poop odor. - Using the recommended water temperature for the fabric and an appropriate detergent, wash the garment until the stain disappears. - Use a bleaching agent where necessary.

 ###  **How to Remove Lizard Poop Stain from Carpet**

-To clean your carpet, you can either use commercial enzyme
-- based stain cleaners or prepare a DIY solution using vinegar and lukewarm water.
-- Soak the carpet by spraying it with the solution.
-Do not over
-- soak you carpet.
-A little of the solution is just enough.
-- Scrub thoroughly with soft brush to loosen the stain.
+To clean your carpet, you can either use commercial enzyme-based stain cleaners or prepare a DIY solution using vinegar and lukewarm water. - Soak the carpet by spraying it with the solution.
+Do not over-soak you carpet.
+A little of the solution is just enough. - Scrub thoroughly with soft brush to loosen the stain.
 Rub with a dry towel to absorb excess water and remove the stain.

 - Leave the carpet to dry naturally or use a drier for faster drying.

 ###  **How to Remove Lizard Poop Stains From Wooden Surfaces**

 First scoop out the droppings with a scrapper and dispose the stuff in the trash bin.
-Fresh poop is easier to remove than old poop.
-- Drape the stained area with paper towels to absorb the stain completely.
-- Now cover the stain with baking soda and allow to settle until morning.
-This will remove excess moisture and eradicate the stench in the stain.
-- Clean the area with a wet cloth or vacuum cleaner.
+Fresh poop is easier to remove than old poop. - Drape the stained area with paper towels to absorb the stain completely. - Now cover the stain with baking soda and allow to settle until morning.
+This will remove excess moisture and eradicate the stench in the stain. - Clean the area with a wet cloth or vacuum cleaner.

-- If the stain doesnt disappear completely, clean the area with a cloth that has been soaked in white vinegar.
-- Stains from old poop require a more effective cleaning agent such as hydrogen peroxide.
-- Saturate the stain with undiluted hydrogen peroxide.
+- If the stain doesnt disappear completely, clean the area with a cloth that has been soaked in white vinegar. - Stains from old poop require a more effective cleaning agent such as hydrogen peroxide. - Saturate the stain with undiluted hydrogen peroxide.
 For better results, soak a clean towel with hydrogen peroxide and place it on the stain.
-Leave it until morning.
-- Clean the surface with a wet towel until it is dry.
+Leave it until morning. - Clean the surface with a wet towel until it is dry.

 - Some stains may discolor you wooden surfaces completely.

 In this case wood sanding may be necessary.
 Alternatively you can apply a stain similar to the color of your wooden surface.